 The dolls sold in the mid-70s were battery powered.
 They chewed and drank from the bottle.
 They were activated by the spoon, the bottle, or a finger.
 These also peed and pooped.
 They did not throw up.

-What's your Baby Alive worth?
+What's your Baby Alive worth in 2021?
 Here are some recently sold items.

 |Kenner Baby Alive Doll 1973 Nmib Eat Drinks Works||08/2021||$149.00|

 |Htf 2006 Hasbro Baby Alive Wets N Wiggles Anatomically||10/2021||$155.99|